ReutBenisho/Hours/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[FEATURE]:"
-labels: nice 2 have, requirment
+labels: nice 2 have, requirement
 assignees: ReutBenisho

 ---